thompson-tomo/FluentStorage/README.md

 * Provides a generic interface regardless on which storage provider you are using.

-* Provides both synchronous and asynchronous alternatives of all methods and implements it to the best effort possible.

 * [Supports all popular providers](#storage-providers): AWS S3, AWS SQS, GCP Storage, FTP, FTPS, SFTP, Azure Blob & File Storage, Azure Queue Storage, Azure Service Bus, Azure Event Hub, Azure Data Lake Store, Azure Key Vault, Cloudflare R2, DigitalOcean Spaces, MinIO, Wasabi.

 * [Supports providers using individual Nuget packages](#packages), with hassle-free configuration and zero learning path.